 At RAVE FabriCARE, we follow the client’s instructions.
 In most cases.
 But not always.

-If we believe that a client’s instructions will be detrimental to the look and/or life of the garment, we often refuse to process that garment and return it to the client uncleaned (BTW, in most cases, that same garment comes back to us a few weeks later with a note: We took it to another cleaner.
-Please try to fix the damage.
-Do whatever you think is right).
+If we believe that a client’s instructions will be detrimental to the look and/or life of the garment, we often refuse to process that garment and return it to the client uncleaned.

-We’re pretty sure most value cleaners, ordinary cleaners and wannabe cleaners will disagree with these general guidelines.
+We’re pretty sure almost every value cleaner, ordinary cleaner and wannabe cleaner in the USA will disagree with these general guidelines.

 They’ll continue to produce ordinary, bang and hang cleaning; we’ll continue to focus on true quality cleaning.